 Breakout hubs located adjacent to the lift lobbies are another key element in the design’s diversity.
 They can be used as convenient venues for ad-hoc meetings, or as alternative work settings.
 Enclosed meeting rooms of varying capacities distributed throughout the space accommodate more formal discussions.

-More social space of a flexible kind is found in the third floor’s auditorium and client meeting area.
+More social workspace of a flexible kind is found in the third floor’s auditorium and client meeting area.
 Skyfold and sliding walls allow them to be reconfigured for use as a meeting, seminar or events space.
 Additional glass moveable walls within the client meeting area allow the space to be expanded even further to host parties and town hall meetings.

 - Status Completed